kndnsow/Directory-Structure-Generator/README.md

 ```bash
 pip install -r requirements.txt
 ```
-*No additional libraries are required for this project beyond Python's built-in modules.*
+*No additional libraries beyond Python's built-in modules are required for this project.*

 ---